 Shotcut

-RAM Needed: 4GB RAM is recommended.
+RAM Needed: 4GB RAM is recommended for optimal performance.

 4